-- A contract issued for any absence, tardy, lack of preparation resulting in an absence or other cause as defined in the Student Handbook. - Students may not accumulate more than two (2) make-up assignments in a 16-week course.
+defined in the Student Hand

+• Students may not accumulat e more than two (2) make-up assignments in a 16-week course.

 I, , in written contract with nursing instructor,

 , hereby agree to the following terms of assignment due to

-in course,
+clinical absence on in course,

-semeste r.
+seme ester.

+1. Make-up Activity/Project:

 2. Activity/Project to include:

 3. Activity/Project Qualifiers:

-4. Due Date: To be turned in no later the han pm on
+4. Due Date: To be turned in no lat er thanpm on

 Date: